susanBuck/notes/04_PHP/03_Variables.md

 ### Assignment by value

-When you assign one variable to another, it **copies** the original value to the new one.
+By default, when you assign one variable to another, it **copies** the original value to the new one.

 This means that any changes to the new variable will not affect the original.